NoCompromises/laravel-project-standard/README.md

 ### Continuous Integration

-Github Action file
+Copy the `.github` folder.
+Replace references to `project` with your actual project/site name used in `docker-compose.yml`

 ### Production

+* Forge for server provisioning, generally on AWS
+* Envoyer for deployment, triggered from Github CI on success for `develop` and `main`
-Forge + Envoyer, ChecklyHQ for uptime monitoring
+* ChecklyHQ for uptime monitoring